itabhijitb/SimplifiedChess/README.md

     1 <= w, b <= 7
     1 <= m <= 6

-Each player has exactly  Queen, at most  Pawns, at most  Rooks, and at most  minor pieces (i.e., a Bishop and/or Knight).
+Each player has exactly  1 Queen, at most  2 Pawns, at most 2 Rooks, and at most2  minor pieces (i.e., a Bishop and/or Knight).
 It is guaranteed that the initial location of each chess piece is distinct.
 No pawn is initially placed in a row where it would promote.